jathavaan/k-ball/README.md

 To work around this limitation without incurring personal expenses to pay for extended API access, we created a script to generate statistics for all players in the database.
 The generated data was designed to be as realistic as possible and factors such as player position were considered.
 This approach allowed us to complete the functionality we had already built support for, ensuring the application remained functional despite the unexpected API restrictions.

 Since we are based in South Korea and the server is hosted in Norway, all development and testing involved making API calls across a significant geographical distance.
 This might result in slower API response times for us compared to users closer to the server.
 As a result, it has been challenging to fully test the application's actual speed and performance.

 ---

 ## Testing

+Our application underwent extensive testing across both the frontend and backend, with over 80 tests implemented.

-### Frontend
+### Frontend Testing

+### Component Test Description

+To maintain code reliability and stability, we used Vitest for comprehensive and fast testing during development.
+We utilized component testing to validate the behavior, rendering, and interactions of UI components in isolation, ensuring they function as intended under various conditions with relevant data **mocked**.
+Additionally, we used snapshot testing to capture and verify the visual structure of components, detecting unintended UI changes during development.

+Our tests provide extensive coverage across multiple components, with a total of 52 component tests.

 ### End-to-End (E2E) Test Description